TyDusseau/SecurityLab/README.md

 # Implementing a SOC and Honeynet in Azure

-The Security Lab project aimed to establish a controlled environment for simulating and detecting cyber attacks.
-The primary focus was to ingest and analyze logs within a Security Information and Event Management (SIEM) system, generating test telemetry to mimic real-world attack scenarios.
-Utilizing OSINT, threat maps were generated to help identify geographical attack locations which could be further utilized to improve security posture.
-This hands-on experience was designed to deepen understanding of network security, attack patterns, and defensive strategies.
+In the Security Lab project, my aim was to establish a controlled environment for simulating and detecting cyber attacks.
+My primary focus was on ingesting and analyzing logs within a Security Information and Event Management (SIEM) system, generating test telemetry to mimic real-world attack scenarios.
+By utilizing OSINT, I created threat maps to help identify geographical attack locations, which could be further leveraged to enhance security posture.
+This hands-on experience was crafted to deepen my understanding of network security, attack patterns, and defensive strategies.
 ### Skills Learned

 - Advanced understanding of SIEM concepts and practical application.